mabudushabohlale-gif/Cybersecurity-Journey/01-Foundations/Intro-to-Cybersecurity/Offensive-vs-Defensive-security.md

 ___

 ## 🗨️My thoughts
-I am currently more interested in **defensive Security🛡️ (Security Analyst)**, but will futher explore both to understand how attacks work and how to defend against them.
+I am currently more interested in **defensive Security🛡️ (Security Analyst)**, but will further explore both to understand how attacks work and how to defend against them.